Post • #elixir

 Concurrent Elixir

-The heuristic I use is simple and non-exhaustive: if you're working with data which doesn't depend on other elements in the collection, and you're already batching or streaming, you can probably parallelize it.
+Once your sequential code is clean, concurrency is the natural next step.
+The heuristic I use is simple: if you’re processing items that don’t depend on each other, and you’re already batching or streaming, you can probably parallelize it.

 users